Police patrol Islamic sites 'at risk' after fires

 BBC home affairs correspondent Danny Shaw said the commissioner's statement indicated the seriousness of the situation and reflected police concerns for some of London's minority communities.

-He added: "This suggests the Met believes further attacks may follow."'Part of British community'
+He added: "This suggests the Met believes further attacks may follow."

 Almost 130 pupils and staff were evacuated from Darul Uloom boarding school, in Chislehurst in south-east London, on Saturday.

 Firefighters were called to the scene just before midnight.
 Two men were treated for the effects of breathing in smoke but no others were hurt, police said.

 School spokesperson Sayed Mahmood said intruders had been caught on the school's security cameras.

 "We are part of the British community and are deeply saddened by the events that have taken place last night," he said.

 He said the building had previously been targeted by vandals.

 "We urge the community to stay firm and united in bringing the people responsible to justice."

 On Wednesday, firefighters were called to the Al-Rahma Islamic Centre, a community centre which was mainly used by children after school, in Muswell Hill, in north London.

 The two-storey building caught fire in the early hours of the morning and was brought under control in just over an hour.